Triumph Tiger T110

 The Triumph Tiger 110 is a British sports motorcycle that Triumph first made at their Coventry factory between 1953 and 1961.
 The T110 was developed from the Triumph Thunderbird and first appeared in 1954.

 Although it was supposed to be the sports model of the Triumph range, the Tiger 110 was later fitted with the rear paneling that was introduced with Triumph's 350cc 3TA twin in 1957.
 This rear cowling earned it the nickname 'bathtub' from its shape and made the T110 look somewhat staid.
-In any event, from 1959, the T120 Bonneville was now Triumph's leading sports model and before the introduction of Edward Turner's unit construction 650cc twin in 1962, the T110 was dropped from Triumph's range.
+From 1959 the T120 Bonneville became Triumph's leading sports model, and before the introduction of the unit construction 650cc twin in 1962, the T110 was dropped from Triumph's range.

 Development

-The Triumph Tiger 110 650 cc OHV Twin was Triumph's fastest production motorcycle to date because it was developed for the American market, which wanted more power.
-The T110 was first built in 1953 and introduced as a 1954 model.
+The Triumph Tiger 110 650 cc OHV Twin was developed for the American market, and was Triumph's fastest production motorcycle to date.
+The T110 was built in 1953 and introduced as a 1954 model.
 The originally cast iron cylinder block and head soon were replaced with a light alloy cylinder head with special airways to improve cooling and austenitic iron valve seat inserts.
 The external oil feed pipes were also replaced with internal oilways via the pushrod tubes.